Delaware River Watershed Fellowship 2019 at the Center for Aquatic Sciences at Adventure Aquarium

 - Ability to work in a dynamic, fast-paced environment and juggle multiple, changing priorities; strong time and project management skills needed.
 Must be self-motivated and willing to work in a flexible, non-structured environment.

-- Spanish speaking candidates are strongly encouraged to apply.
+- Camden residents and Spanish speaking candidates are strongly encouraged to apply.

-- August 17: Watershed Fellowship Summit at John Heinz NWR, Philadelphia.
+- August 16: Watershed Fellowship Summit (location TBA).

 How to apply:

 Please send a cover letter and resume to: Linda Cairnes Sr. Manager of Museum Engagement Center for Aquatic Sciences at Adventure Aquarium email@example.com